Trusted

 Security

-And while your private keys remain safe inside the ledger, let us now see which Ledger device does the job more efficiently.
-The Nano X features the ST33 secure element chip in comparison to the ST31 inside the Nano S. However, the security boost courtesy of a slightly enhanced chip isn’t all that significant.
+While your private keys remain safe inside the ledger, let us now see which ledger device does the job more efficiently.
+The Nano X features the ST33 secure element chip compared to the ST31 inside the Nano S. However, the security boost courtesy of a slightly enhanced chip isn’t all that significant.

 Plus, both offer initial device-specific pin code support.
 And both work really well with recovery check apps and resources supporting two-factor authentication, like the FIDO U2F app.